Brighton Sharbino: Career

 Sharbino played Abby Beam in the 2016 faith based film Miracles From Heaven, alongside Queen Latifah and Jennifer Garner.
 The movie was shot in Atlanta in the summer of 2015 and Sharbino had her 13th birthday on set.

 In 2017, Sharbino played the role of Tiffany Hart in the film Bitch.
 That same year, she had a guest role as Mandy Fowler in an episode of Law and Order: Special Victims Unit; and appeared in Growing Up Smith, a coming of age comedy about growing up in small town USA in 1979 in which Sharbino played the role of Amy.
 The film won numerous best audience awards and jury awards at film festivals, including the Woodstock, Naples, CAAMFest and Prescott festivals.

 In 2018, Sharbino acted alongside her older sister Saxon in the film Urban Country; she played the role of Faith, a teenager that moves to a horse ranch to help her ill mother.

 In 2019, she starred as antagonist Allison Betts in season 1 of the Brat web series Zoe Valentine and appeared in the drama film American Skin.
 She starred in the 2020 Snap Original series Players.
+In 2022, Sharbino portrayed the younger version of Brooke Shields in Hulu’s Welcome to Chippendales.